LuisSalvadorHeysen/BitcoinBot/README.md

 ## 🧑‍💻 How It Works

-1. **Fetch Historical Data**: Download years of SPY price data from Yahoo Finance.
+1. **Fetch Historical Data**: Download years of SPY price data from Yahoo Finance or BTC/USD from CoinGecko.
 2. **Feature Engineering**: Calculate technical indicators and price-based features.
 3. **Model Training**: Train a machine learning model (Random Forest or Linear Regression) on historical data.
 4. **Backtesting**: Simulate trades using the trained model, including fees and slippage.
+5. **Walk-Forward Out-of-Sample Test**: For crypto, simulate trading on the last week using only past data at each step (realistic paper trading simulation).
-5. **Performance Analysis**: Visualize results, compute Sharpe ratio, drawdown, and analyze feature importance with SHAP.
+6. **Performance Analysis**: Visualize results, compute Sharpe ratio, drawdown, and analyze feature importance with SHAP.
-6. **Live Prediction (Optional)**: Use the trained model to make live predictions on the latest SPY data.
+7. **Live Prediction (Optional, stocks)**: Use the trained model to make live predictions on the latest SPY data.

 ---